lacbaoaryan11/CCM-101---CLOUD-COMPUTING/Laboratory-04-Cloud-Native-Engineer/docker-deployment.md

 3. `docker pull nginx`
    - **Explanation:** Downloads the official Nginx image from Docker Hub so it can be used to create an Nginx container.

-4. `docker run -d -p 8080:80 --name my-nginx-server nginx`
+4. `docker run -d -p 8080:80 --name nginx-server nginx`
    - **Explanation:** Creates and runs the Nginx container in detached mode, mapping port `8080` on the host to port `80` inside the container.

 5. `docker ps`
-   - **Explanation:** Displays all active, currently running containers and shows information such as the container ID, image, status, and port mapping.
+   - **Explanation:** Displays the active Nginx container and shows information such as the container ID, image, status, ports, and container name.

 6. `curl http://localhost:8080`
    - **Explanation:** Sends an HTTP request to the Nginx web server through port `8080` and verifies that the containerized web server is working correctly.